kadiyalaabhishek/EDA-on-Titanic-Data-Set-/README.md

-Passenger Id- Id number of passengers in the data set Name- Name of the passenger
+This data set consists of information about the passengers of the RMS Titanic ship And also have info about is that particular passenger has survived that disaster or not.
+For every individual person, we have information about Passenger Id- Id number of passengers in the data set Name- Name of the passenger
 Survival- Person survived or not ( 0 for No & 1 for Yes)